Heank16/tmp/api.md

 | Object | `image` | - | - | Yes | Unique identifier for the associated image. |
 | String | `content` | 300 | 65,535 | No | Content of the blog in HTML format. |

-Example:
+**Example:**

-If you wish to update the title and shortDesc fields of a blog:
+If you wish to update the title and shortDesc fields of a blog.

 ```json
 {